olivias92/Lab-4/README.md

 	- Run the command: python fastapi_app.py
 	- After running, you should see INFO lines showing up

+Note that the application includes continue game and score view.
+This is NOT ready yet but the base game is funcational.

 After starting the server locally, you can run the main application To do this:
 	- Open a prompt in the Lab 4 folder